idaholab/moose/framework/doc/content/source/meshdivisions/CylindricalGridDivision.md

 The [!param](/MeshDivisions/CylindricalGridDivision/center) should be a point on the axis of the cylinder that also corresponds to the reference for the minimal ([!param](/MeshDivisions/CylindricalGridDivision/cylinder_axial_min)) and maximal ([!param](/MeshDivisions/CylindricalGridDivision/cylinder_axial_max)) axial extent of the cylinder.

+Using a [Positions](syntax/Positions/index.md) object as the [!param](/MeshDivisions/CylindricalGridDivision/center_positions) parameter, multiple cylindrical grids can be created around each position computed by that object.
+The division index returned is for a point closest to position $i$ is then:

+!equation
+\text{division index} = (i - 1) N_{\text{single division}} + \text{division index in cylindrical grid centered around position i}

+with $N_{\text{single division}}$ the number of divisions for a single cylindrical grid, based on the number of rings and axial discretization specified.

 !alert note
 We have not implemented restrictions in the azimuthal direction so the entire ($0$, $2 \pi$) arc will be split.
 This is a desirable extension of this object.